rkique/synplifier/README.md

 Project outline:

-Sythetic biology allows the production of enzymes from an bacterial culture.
+Sythetic biology allows the production of enzymes from a bacterial culture.
 Importantly, the production of reagents for viral diagnostics can be achieved through synthetic biology.
 However, the potential of Synbio to increase viral testing accessibility is hampered by a lack of trained healthcare professionals and biologists who can carry out lab procedures.

-In order to solve this, We will create or automate a conversion process from standard protocol formats to an AR format.
+In order to solve this, we will create or automate a conversion process from standard protocol formats to an AR format.

 Specifically, we will demonstrate this for a rapid and robust testing protocol found here: https://mammoth.bio/wp-content/uploads/2020/02/A-protocol-for-rapid-detection-of-the-2019-novel-coronavirus-SARS-CoV-2-using-CRISPR-diagnostics-SARS-CoV-2-DETECTR.pdf.
 However, we envision this tool being used to make many synthetic biology protocols simpler.